Marriage and family are sacred gifts from God and are vital for society and the Church.

 Sacred Scripture begins with the creation of man and woman in the image and likeness of God and concludes with a vision of “the wedding-feast of the Lamb” as a symbol of God’s reign about to begin.

 “The LORD God said: It is not good for the man to be alone.
-I will make a helper suited to him. ...Therefore a man leaves his father and his mother and cleaves to his wife, and they become one flesh.”
-Genesis 2:18,24
+I will make a helper suited to him. ...That is why a man leaves his father and his mother and clings to his wife, and the two of them become one body.”
+Genesis 2:18,24.

 "Marriage is a vocation to holiness.
 From their first days as husband and wife through their golden years, married couples have the awesome task of witnessing to God’s faithful love to each other, their children, and society.
 No couple does this perfectly, and everyone needs help when love feels strained and the going gets tough.
 All marriages can grow in knowledge, faith, joy, and love."
 Married Life home page on For Your Marriage

-Marriage: Love and Life in the Divine Plan pastoral letter on marriage with resources in English and Spanish
+Marriage: Love and Life in the Divine Plan is a pastoral letter on marriage with resources in English and Spanish.

 "Among the many blessings that God has showered upon us in Christ is the blessing of marriage, a gift bestowed by the Creator from the creation of the human race.
 His hand has inscribed the vocation to marriage in the very nature of man and woman (see Gn 1:27-28, 2:21-24)" Introduction

-Marriage Unique for a Reason initiative with videos and other resources in English and Spanish on current topics like the common good, sexual difference, and religious liberty
+This initiative offers videos and other resources in English and Spanish on current topics like the common good, sexual difference, and religious liberty.

 "Like breathing depends upon oxygen, love and freedom … and marriage … depend upon truth.
 Crucial questions cry out to be answered: Does love have anything to do with the human body, with being a man or a woman?
 Is there anything unique about married love?
 What is marriage?"
 Made for Each Other video home page